botify-hq/developers-docs/api_docs/markdowns/api/bql/bql-aggs-query.md

 "http_code"
 ```

-This is actually rewritten as the following.
-Meaning that HTTP codes are grouped by ascendent value of HTTP Code (ex: 200, then 201, then 301 etc).
+This is actually rewritten into the following.
 ```JSON
 {
   "distinct": {